icerpc/icerpc-docs/content/slice/language-guide/interface.md

 implement the C# (or Rust, Python...) abstractions and concrete implementations that the Slice compiler generates from your Slice interfaces.

+{% callout %}
+An interface is a Slice construct but not a Slice type.
+In particular, you cannot use an interface as the type of a Slice field or operation parameter.
+{% /callout %}

 ## Interface inheritance

 An interface can inherit from one or more interfaces, provided the operation names of all these interfaces are unique.